Sunday, November 17, 2024

 Why did his have chocolate?

-Every crumb filed and accounted for.
+every crumb filed and accounted for.

-than the get..
+more important than the get.

 My Imma, the baby smiles